mnahinkhan/cs50-flack/README.md

 To run this web app, download the files and type "flask run" on the terminal, then go to the URL specified on the terminal.

+There are three main additional features that I have implemented for this project beyond the requirements of the course:
+1. Separating messages into those that are sent by "self" and those that are sent by "others", by placing them on different sides of the chat window
+2. Maintaining a sorted order of chat names in the chat list alphabetically, including live insertion at the correct place to maintain sorted order upon broadcast of channel creation from server
+3. Allowing multiple users to have the same display name but still maintain distinctness among them, through registration of unique id's for clients upon request to the server.
+This way, two users with the same display name can communicate while knowing which messages are theirs and which ones are the others'.